citrix/workspace-chrome-hdx-sdk/docs/index.md

-# HDX SDK for Citrix Receiver for Chrome 2.5.1
+# Citrix Workspace app for Chrome 1808 HDX SDK

-Citrix Receiver for Chrome provides the HDX SDK as a JavaScript file that you can include in third-party Chrome apps.
+Citrix Workspace app for Chrome provides the HDX SDK as a JavaScript file that you can include in third-party Chrome apps.
 The HDX SDK provides an API to launch and interact with the XenApp and XenDesktop sessions from third-party Chrome apps.

 The HDX SDK for Chrome provides the following capabilities: